thoughtsunificator/instagram-dm-unsender/src/uipi/README.md

 # UIPI

-Instagram UI API implementations

-These abstract classes are inherited by all UI implementations.
+UIPI is the abstraction of an [UI](../ui/README.md).

-They provide a reliable interface for IDMU to do all sort of things.
+UIPI has concepts for an UI its messages and what can be done with them.
+They provide a standard interface for how IDMU should query instagram's UI.